 One way tickets are CAD $3.25, so if you’re going to be traversing the city for a few days get the 3-day card for CAD $19.

-If you plan to do a ton of sightseeing, purchase the Passeport MTL for more value – If you plan to spend 3 days in Montreal and want to experience the top 10 things to do in Montreal and more, I’d suggest getting the Montreal attraction pass (Passeport MTL).
+If you plan to do a ton of sightseeing, purchase the Passeport MTL for more value – If you plan to spend at least three days in Montreal and you want to experience the top things to do in Montreal, I’d suggest getting the Montreal attraction pass (Passeport MTL).

-There’s Uber in Montreal now but no shared or express rides available – If you prefer to get around the city with Uber, it’s not going to be as inexpensive as San Francisco, where you have options for shared and express rides that lower the cost.
+There’s Uber in Montreal now but no shared or express rides available – If you prefer to get around the city with Uber, it’s not going to be as cheap as US cities like San Francisco, where you have options for shared and express rides that lower the cost.

 Montreal is one of the best foodie cities in Canada – Yes, definitely try the poutine, as Quebec is the province where it originated from, but also make sure to try the diverse culinary scene that’s all over the city (starting with the recommendations listed above!).

 I’ve never had a bad meal in Montreal.

 Take advantage of the fantastic foodie scene here and taste test your way through the city, either on your own or through a food tour.

 Take public transit to the airport instead of Uber – If you want a cheaper option that is almost as convenient as taking an Uber, hop on the 747 bus that takes you from central Montreal directly to the airport in 40 minutes.